Robust copula estimation for one-shot devices with correlated failure modes: Introduction

 \section{Introduction}

 One-shot devices play a critical role in various high-stakes applications, including automobile airbags, military systems, space missions, and battery technologies.
 These devices are designed for a single use and are destroyed upon activation, making traditional reliability assessment particularly challenging.
-Since lifetime data are typically unavailable due to the device's destruction, reliability studies for one-shot devices must rely on censored observations—specifically, left- or right-censored data—depending on whether failure occurs before or after the inspection time.
+Since lifetime data are typically unavailable due to the device's destruction, reliability studies for one-shot devices must rely on censored observations—specifically, left- or right-censored data—depending on whether the failure occurs before or after the inspection time.
 For a comprehensive overview of one-shot device testing, see the books by Balakrishnan et al. \cite{Balakrishnan2021} and Balakrishnan and Castilla \cite{Balakrishnan2025}.

-Most prior work on one-shot device reliability has focused on single failure mode scenarios (see \cite{Balakrishnan2013,Balakrishnan2014, Castilla2024}, among others).
+Most prior work on one-shot device reliability has focused on scenarios involving a single failure mode.
+In these scenarios, the status of each item is binary, indicating whether its lifetime exceeds the inspection time, without distinguishing between different failure modes.
+Research in this area has primarily concentrated on parameter estimation using parametric approaches.
+Early studies concentrated on constant-stress accelerated life tests (CSALTs), in which all devices are subjected to elevated stress levels to induce failures over a relatively short period.
+For example, \cite{Balakrishnan2012} developed an expectation–maximization (EM) algorithm for maximum likelihood estimation under the assumption of exponential lifetimes.
+This methodology was subsequently extended to Weibull, gamma, and lognormal lifetime distributions by \cite{Balakrishnan2013}, \cite{Balakrishnan2014}, and \cite{Balakrishnan2022}, respectively.
+Other studies have addressed one-shot devices under step-stress accelerated life tests (SSALTs) \cite{Ling2019,Tung2025,Ling2026}, as well as under cyclic accelerated life tests \cite{Zhu2021,Zhu2022,Zhang2025}.

 While these models have provided valuable insights, they fail to capture more realistic scenarios involving multiple coexisting failure modes.
 In practice, multiple competing failure mechanisms often contribute to device failure, complicating the assessment of system reliability.
 A commonly adopted approach for modeling such scenarios is the competing risks model, which assumes each failure mode follows an independent failure process.
-Applications of this framework to one-shot devices can be found in \cite{Balakrishnan2015,Balakrishnan2015b,Balakrishnan2024}.
+Applications of this framework to one-shot devices can be found in \cite{Balakrishnan2015a,Balakrishnan2015b,Balakrishnan2024}.
 However, the assumption of independence between failure modes—though mathematically convenient—is often unrealistic.
 Correlation between failure modes is not only common, but can significantly bias reliability estimates if ignored.